At Bishopston we place real emphasis on Outdoor Learning. We do this for a number of reasons:

 8. Being outside gives the children a lot of pleasure.
 Happy children make happy learners!

 At Bishopston, children will have learning outdoors each week, sometimes this will take place off the school site, for example in Bishopston Valley woods, or the woods behind Caswell Bay.
-The older children have some lessons on the local beaches too!
+The older children have some lessons on the local beaches too: Caswell Bay, Brandy Cove and Pwll du are all within walking distance!

 All children in the school also do work in our Forest School.